Faervan/angel-td/README.md

 ```
 **WARNING:**
 The resolution is currently hardcoded to 1920x1080, I am unaware of how launching the game on a monitor with a larger resolution will behave.

+## Credits
+Thank's to cassherni (Discord) for creating the ballista sprites